awslabs/rhubarb/README.md

   - 🚀 Explain charts, graphs, and figures
   - 🚀 Perform table reasoning (as figures)
 - ✅ Document Classification with vector sampling using multi-modal embedding models
-- ✅ Auto generation of JSON schema from natural language prompts for document extraction
 - ✅ Logs token usage to help keep track of costs

 Rhubarb comes with built-in system prompts that makes it easy to use it for a number of different document understanding use-cases.
 You can customize Rhubarb by passing in your own system prompts.
 It supports exact JSON schema based output generation which makes it easy to integrate into downstream applications.